DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-06-updating-the-name-of-the-organisation-which-certifies-international-qualifications.md

   - international qualifications
 ---

-Candidates with international qualifications need to provide confirmation that they’re comparable to the course's entry requirements.
+Candidates with international qualifications need to provide confirmation that they’re comparable to the course’s entry requirements.

 The organisation which provides this confirmation has changed its name from UK NARIC (National Academic Recognition Information Centre) to UK ENIC (National Information Centre).